Seolleung and Jeongneung (Seonjeongneung) Royal Tombs

 Jeongneung surrounded by the buildings and streets of modern Seoul

-Seolleung and Jeongneung (Seonjeongneung) Royal Tombs Hours
+Seolleung and Jeongneung (Seonjeongneung) Royal Tombs Information

 March-October : 6:00-21:00